zzinnovate/wefact-python/docs/api/variables.md

 # WeFact API Variables Quick Reference

-This guide maps the Dutch API values to English enum names for easier development.
+This guide maps the API values to English enum names for easier development.

 ## Import